microsoft/WindowsAppSDK/specs/dynamicdependencies/sample-4.md

         void DeletePackageDependencyIds()
         {
-            // No need to call PackageDependency.Unpin() because we defined our package depedencies with
+            // No need to call PackageDependency.Delete() because we defined our package depedencies with
             // file and registry lifetime artifacts.
 The install will delete that file and registry key
             // so we only need to delete the package dependency ids we saved when we pinned the package dependencies